History Project Stories

 OUTDOOR CLASSROOM

 From 2005 until 2007 Queanbeyan Landcare was responsible for weed removal, planting and the installation of the seats that comprise the Outdoor Classroom.
 This site can be found along the Queanbeyan River between the stormwater drain that runs off Thorpe Avenue and the small rocky outcrop further downstream called Connie’s Rock.
-It was used on many occasions for Environmental talks with school groups.

 Plant lists for plantings at this site circa early 2000s

-Since then a number of planting, weeding and mulch spreading events have taken place at the site.
+Ongoing work over the years has seen a number of planting, weeding and mulch spreading events have taken place at the site.
 A focus every year in February/March/April has been the hand removal of the weed Caltrop.
 This spiny, prostate plant produces significant burrs that are problem for dogs, bikes and people.

-Connie’s Rock which is just downstream from the Outdoor Classroom is part of Queanbeyan’s early history being a significant site for gold mining along the river.
+Connie’s Rock, which is just downstream from the Outdoor Classroom, is part of Queanbeyan’s early history being a significant site for gold mining along the river.
 The rock is called Connie’s Rock for the nuns from the nearby convent who would cross the river at that point (the river looked different then).